 - Spurring research and development for the next generation of vaccines and technologies.

-Progress on the Global Vaccine Action Plan will be reported annually to the World Health Assembly beginning in 2014.
+Progress on the Global Vaccine Action Plan is reported annually to the World Health Assembly and began in 2014.

-The GAVI Alliance (formerly known as the Global Alliance for Vaccines and Immunization) has developed financial sustainability plans for countries eligible for support.
+Gavi, the Vaccine Alliance (formerly known as the GAVI Alliance and the Global Alliance for Vaccines and Immunization) has developed financial sustainability plans for countries eligible for support.
 But mobilizing and securing adequate funding will also require stronger political will, better management and greater advocacy.

 Increases in routine coverage and improved availability of new vaccines can succeed in reducing child deaths, even in the poorest countries and under difficult circumstances.
 Strategies to reach every district include re-establishing outreach services, building district-level micro-planning, providing supportive supervision and linking communities with services.

-Greater attention is also being focused on improving the availability, utilization and retention of home-based vaccination records – either vaccination cards or child health cards.
-The child immunization card is an inexpensive yet effective instrument for systematically recording the vaccines received by a child.
-Moreover, the card can enhance health professionals’ ability to make clinical decisions, empower parents/caregivers in the health care of their children, and support public health monitoring.
+Greater attention is also being focused on improving the availability, retention and utilization of home-based vaccination records.
+Home-based vaccination records play an important role in documenting immunization services received by individuals (1).
+A home-based vaccination record is a document (more often physical than electronic) — issued to an individual person by an official authority such as a national, provincial or district health department and retained by the individual or their caregiver — on which an individual’s history of vaccinations received from all health care providers, through routine immunization and supplementary immunization activities, is recorded.
+Home-based records foster coordination and continuity of immunization service delivery between service providers, facilitate communication between health workers and caregivers and support public health monitoring.
+When properly used, home-based records provide a relatively inexpensive and effective instrument for promoting childhood immunization, educating caregivers about their child’s immunization status and stimulating demand for services.
 Unfortunately, the child immunization card is often underutilized or misused by parents and health workers and does not always fulfil its intended purpose.
-Improving the availability, utilization and retention of vaccination cards ultimately will lead to improvements in immunization data quality.
+UNICEF and WHO in collaboration with partners are working with national immunization programmes to improve the availability, utilization and retention of vaccination cards ultimately will lead to improvements in immunization data quality.
 An online library, www.immunizationcards.org, has been established to facilitate review and exchange of information on existing vaccination and child health cards, and a website has been developed to monitor the prevalence of vaccination cards through household surveys.

 - Levine, O.S., et al., ‘The Future of Immunisation Policy, Implementation, and Financing’, Lancet, vol. 378, 2011, pp. 439─448.